- Watch the I Bike Here videos to learn about how cycling is a quick and fun way to get around UBC campus.

 (Photo from Bike Kitchen)

-The Bike Co-op is a student-run organization dedicated to making UBC a better place for cyclists and their bikes.
+The Bike Kitchen is a student-run organization dedicated to making UBC a better place for cyclists and their bikes.
 You can become a member for 6 hours of volunteer work, or $15 for students/ $20 for faculty, staff, and community members.
-The Co-op runs programs from Bici Libre (connecting migrant workers with bikes) to a monthly LGBTQ2I+ Night.
+The Kitchen runs programs from Bici Libre (connecting migrant workers with bikes) to a monthly LGBTQ2I+ Night.

-Bike Co-op membership also allows you to receive a 10% discount off new parts at the Bike Kitchen (the Co-op’s retail shop), as well as shop time and mechanical help.
-The Co-op also provides free one-hour Bike Care Clinics (Wednesdays) and a comprehensive bike repair course (Saturdays) for $20.00.
+Membership also allows you to receive a 10% discount off some new parts as well as shop time and mechanical help.
+The Kitchen also provides free one-hour Bike Care Clinics (Wednesdays) and comprehensive bike repair courses.

 The Bike Kitchen is located in the UBC Life Building.
-This fully-equipped bike repair and retail shop is a non-profit project of the AMS Bike Co-op and was established to help the UBC community keep their bikes maintained for a reasonable rate.
+This fully-equipped bike repair and retail shop was established to help the UBC community keep their bikes maintained for a reasonable rate.

 The Kitchen has a wide range of new and used parts, as well as new and used bikes for sale.
 For just $7.50/hr, all campus cyclists can use the Bike Kitchen tools and facilities to repair their own bikes.
 For $15/hr cyclists can receive instructions from a bike mechanic on how to do the repairs themselves.
 You can also do the standard bike shop drop-off for your other repair needs.